SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 ## Support Matrix

-The following matrix displays the minimum supported version of required services.
+The following matrix displays the tested package versions for our Helm chart.

 Name | Version
 -------- | -----